polar-app/polar-app/_posts/2019-04-02-getting-hacker-news-lessons-for-entrepreneurs.md

 # Getting Hacker News'd Twice - Lessons Learned for Entrepreneurs

-I've had my app featured on Hacker News three times in the last six months.
+I've had [Polar](https://getpolarized.io/) featured on Hacker News three times in the last six months.

 It's been interesting to say the least and I wanted to write up my thoughts here to share my lessons learned with other entrepreneurs and hackers who might be